 - As long as you are still in procedure, you cannot get regular health insurance.

 - There is a special health insurance for asylum seekers.
-It is defined by our government and described in the RZA (‘Regeling Zorg Asielzoekers’). https://rzasielzoekers.nl/dynamic/media/28/documents/RZA_regeling_2017.pdf (in Dutch!).
+It is defined by our government and described in the RMA (‘Regeling Medische Zorg Asielzoekers‘) (in Dutch!).

-- In section 11.20 (Medisch specialistische zorg) and more specific: on page 33, it states that it covers psychological support for transgender persons as well as hormone treatment (as long as you already had this treatment in your country of origin).
-Starting you hormone treatment is not covered in the RZA.
-Neither is surgery.
+- RMA covers psychological support for transgender persons as well as hormone treatment (as long as you already had this treatment in your country of origin).
+Not covered in the RMA are starting hormone treatment or surgery for transgender persons..

-- For GP health care there are special doctors at or near the AZC: GCA doctors in 2017.
-From 2018 it will be Arts&Zorg.
+- For GP health care there are special doctors at or near the AZC.

-- There is no ‘eigen risico’ and no contribution at the RZA.
+- There is no ‘eigen risico’ and no contribution at the RMA.

 Current issues in transgender health care for asylum seekers